OtherDevOpsGene/intro-to-docker/README.md

 ## Prerequisites

-To participate, you need to have a workstation with Docker installed and you need to have access to Docker.
+To participate, you need to have a workstation with Docker installed and available.

 ### Windows